 The seven CO monitors currently operated by APCD are associated with both State Maintenance Plan requirements and federal regulatory requirements.
 Recently, the EPA has revised the minimum requirements for CO monitoring by requiring CO monitors to be sited near roads in certain urban areas.
 EPA has also specified that monitors required in metropolitan areas of 2.5 million or more persons are to be operational by January 1, 2015, and that monitors required in CBSAs of one million or more persons are required to be operational by January 1, 2017.
-A monitor has been installed at the I-25 Denver near roadway NO2 site to satisfy these requirements.
+Monitors have been installed at two near roadway NO2 sites (I-25 Denver and I-25 Globeville) to satisfy these requirements.